 The progress on the SRF system design where the collaboration between IJCLab, JLab and CERN has finalized the HOM coupler designs and have produced first prototypes using 3D printers and copper coating at CERN.

-A 5-cell copper cavity is under fabrication at JLab, using the same design as for the 5-cell cavity produced in 2017, to allow an optimization of the endgroup design and to test HOM couplers.
+A 5-cell copper cavity is under fabrication at JLab, using the same design as for the 5-cell cavity produced in 2017, to allow an optimization of the end-group design and to test HOM couplers.

 Vacuum pumping of the Daresbury gun after ultrasonic cleaning in December 2022.